 Food cravings are driven by a range of stress, hunger, anxiety-related neurotransmitters and hormones.
 They center around the brain chemistry of pleasure and reward.

 The amount of hormones and neurotransmitters our body produces and how fast our bodies process them out of the system depends on your DNA, your gut bacteria and food you consume.

 A 2017 study conducted across 800 adults at Friedman School of Nutrition at Tufts University, showed a gene variant that regulates the feel-good hormone oxytocin was related to how much chocolate people ate.
-Oxytocin is part of the brain's reward system—and the researchers theorized that it's possible that lower levels of the hormone might boost cravings for chocolate in an effort to get that pleasant "reward" feeling.
+Serotonin and Oxytocin are a part of the brain's reward system—and the researchers theorized that it's possible that lower levels of the hormone might boost cravings for chocolate in an effort to get that pleasant "reward" feeling.

 Each one of us has either a fast or slow variant of this gene.
-If you crave for carbs and chocolate when you are stressed or tired, chances are, you have a fast version of the gene.
-Fast MAOA eliminates the make feel good hormones like dopamine and serotonin too quickly, which can set you up for a shortage of these hormones and your body craves for more of the serotonin.
+If you are craving potato and chocolate (or carbs in general) when you are stressed or tired, chances are, you have a fast version of the gene.
+Fast MAOA eliminates the make feel-good hormones like dopamine and serotonin too quickly, which can set you up for a shortage of these hormones and your body craves for more of the serotonin.

 90% of the serotonin is produced in you gut, not your brain.
 And you need a precursor amino acid called tryptophan to produce the neurotransmitter serotonin.
 Bacteria like enterococcus produce tryptophan and they need high carb, low protein foods like the potato chips to thrive and produce the tryptophan.

 So if you are craving the chips it is because your gut bacteria is telling your brain it needs more tryptophan to produce the serotonin that your body is rapidly burning